-To evaluate their performance, Snam uses a rating index (IR) which takes into consideration the compliance with technical contractual requirements (Quality), the health-safety-environment (HSE) requirements, the agreed delivery times (Punctuality), the setting up of a good relationship with the customer for the entire duration of the contract (Behaviour)
+To evaluate their performance, Snam uses a rating index (IR) which takes into consideration the compliance with technical requirements (Quality), the health-safety-environment (HSE) requirements, the delivery times (Punctuality), the setting up of a good relationship with the customer for the duration of the contract (Behaviour)

 Knowledge of Model 231 and Snam’s Code of Ethics are the prerequisite for establishing a collaborative relationship with suppliers.